 Jean only partially counts.
 She wasn't actually meant to die at the end of the Dark Phoenix Saga (as stated by Claremont and others), and it was the intention from the beginning to bring her back, just not as a super hero who committed genocide.
-She has yet to return only because Joe Quesada has enforced a "dead means dead" policy concerning her, out of his "characters are "more interesting" without their Love Interest" beliefs.
-At least until she comes back in 2014's All New Marvel NOW!'s TRIAL OF JEAN GREY arc.]]
+She has yet to return only because Joe Quesada demanded her death and enforced a "dead means dead" policy concerning her, out of his "characters are "more interesting" without their Love Interest" beliefs.
+At least until she comes back in 2014's All New Marvel NOW!'s TRIAL OF JEAN GREY arc.

 In fact this happens so frequently in X-Men that when Banshee dies and his daughter is informed of his death, she point blank refuses to believe that he'll stay dead.
 This tendency of dead X-Men coming back to life is also hilariously mocked in this flash cartoon parody.

 The above named character returned from the dead twice in two minor crossover events, but the creator writing his daughter ignored them both so she could continue working out her issues on the subject.
 Fair enough, since neither incident lasted much more than a day.